274 - Performance-enhancing drugs and hormones - risks rewards and broader implications for the public

 Peptides in the Performance Context

-Attia touches on the peptide space, acknowledging that compounds like BPC-157, TB-500, and various growth hormone secretagogues occupy an interesting middle ground between traditional pharmaceuticals and performance-enhancing drugs.
+Attia touches on the peptide space, acknowledging that compounds like BPC-157, TB-500, and various growth hormone secretagogues occupy an interesting middle ground between traditional pharmaceuticals and performance-improving drugs.
 His main concern is not that these peptides are dangerous per se, but that the lack of rigorous human clinical data makes it impossible to properly characterize their long-term risk profiles.

 He draws a parallel to the early days of testosterone use, when the attitude was similarly casual and the long-term cardiovascular consequences were not yet apparent.
 His message is not to avoid peptides entirely, but to be honest about what you do not know, and to weigh that uncertainty appropriately when making decisions about your body.
 The absence of evidence of harm is not the same as evidence of absence of harm, and he wants that distinction to be front of mind for anyone using these compounds.